 Learn How to Do Baby Sign Language

 You gaze into calm baby’s eyes and wonder lovingly what your precious cherub is thinking.
-Two hours later, you try desperately to get a glimpse of the eyes of the wild creature (formerly your precious cherub) writhing, fussing, crying in dramatic fashion, hoping you can find a small clue to end the horror.
+Two hours later, you try desperately to get a glimpse of the eyes of the wild creature (formerly your precious cherub) writhing, fussing, crying dramatically, hoping you can find a small clue to end the horror.
 Trying to understand a baby who is not yet talking can be quite a challenge.
 With baby sign language, your baby can give you clues and solutions.

 Baby sign language can help babies communicate – actually tell you things – long before they can speak.
 That’s right: they can use their hands to make signs for things they want to say.

 “But our baby isn’t deaf.
 We don’t need sign language.”
 If you haven’t heard about baby sign language, you’re in for a treat.
 Baby sign language is the use of American Sign Language (ASL) signs to help babies and toddlers communicate before they can talk.
-It’s been around for 20 years or so, and has helped so many parents and babies thrive during those difficult, pre-verbal months of early childhood.
+It’s been around for 20 years or so and has helped so many parents and babies thrive during those difficult, pre-verbal months of early childhood.

 Baby sign language borrows signs from the language of the deaf to help not-yet-talking babies express themselves.
 Even if you only ever use a handful of signs, signing can make a big difference in the life of your baby and your family.
 While it does require some investment of time and energy by parents to learn, use, and teach the signs, it isn’t hard to experience the benefits of signing.